OhGreat/Neural_Networks_from_Scratch/README.md

 # Neural Network from scratch
 Small library of neural networks created from scratch with python and numpy. <br/>
-Created to learn in depth about gradient descent and backpropagation. <br/>
+This project was created during my Master's course at Leiden University.
+Its purpose was to learn in depth about gradient descent and backpropagation <br/>
-The networks are then tested by teaching them to emulate the XOR logic gate.
+The networks are tested by teaching them to emulate the XOR logic gate.

 ## Installation
 Python 3 and numpy >=1.19 are required